benjylxwang/drone/README.md

 Communication between controller and drone is over the nRF24L01 modules.
 These allow for the sending and receiving of a 32 byte payload.

 ### Controller to Drone
-The following is a list of all the controls needed and their position in the payload:
+The following is a list of all the controls needed and their position in the payload.

+Note that items marked with * are only sent in manual tuning mode.

 <table>
     <thead>